groegercesg/TaptonPIX/readme.md

 6. Then you should ready to go.

-7. In the Scenario that step 5 didn't work, them run this:
+7. In the Scenario that Step 5 didn't work, them run this:

-`py -m site --user-site`
+> py -m site --user-site

   - The replace the section at the end, "site-packages" with "Scripts"
   - Then insert it into your Environment Variables [PATH](https://msdn.microsoft.com/en-us/library/windows/desktop/bb776899(v=vs.85).aspx)